BasileVu/voclist/README.md

 words and their translations, the words can belong to multiple categories instead of just one.
 That, and I wanted to play with flask and sqlalchemy.

-## Installation
+## Installation and usage
 1. Have python 3 installed and pip ready
 2. Download or clone the repo.
-Go to the folder (inside "voclist") and type
-$ pip install -r requirements.txt
+3. Go to the folder (inside "voclist") and type `$ pip install -r requirements.txt`.
-3. Run the server by entering
-$ python runserver.py
+4. Run the server by entering `$ python runserver.py`.
+The default address and port are `127.0.0.1` and `5000`.
+You can easily change them by editing the `voclist.cfg` configuration file.

-That's it, you can then go to the address you specified and create voclists!
+That's it, you can open your browser, go to the address you specified and create your voclists!